-The Council will plan for a well-connected multifunctional network of green and blue infrastructure which protects, enhances and, where possible, restores ecosystems\ and allows nature recovery across the Council's area., securing The garden community developments will be required to deliver 20% Biodiversity Net Gain, other qualifying new development will be required to deliver at leasta minimum 10% Biodiversity Net Gain-net gain in biodiversity across the Council's area.
+The Council will plan for a well-connected multifunctional network of green and blue infrastructure which protects, enhances and restores ecosystems and allows nature recovery across the Council's area.
+The garden community developments will be required to deliver 20% Biodiversity Net Gain, other qualifying new development will be required to deliver a minimum 10% Biodiversity Net Gain.
 The needs and potential of biodiversity will be considered together with those of natural, historic and farming landscapes, the promotion of health and wellbeing, sustainable travel, water management including water resources, and climate change adaptation.

 The Council will ensure that new development does not contribute to water pollution and, where possible, enhances water quality, and demonstrates the advancement of biodiversity and amenity interests through the provision of a range of greenspaces.
-The Council will take a precautionary approach where insufficientinformation is provided about avoidance, management, mitigation and compensation measures.
 Management, mitigation and compensation measures will be secured through planning conditions/obligations where necessary.
 Developers will need to demonstrate that sufficient waste water treatment capacity is available ahead of occupation to ensure no deterioration in the quality of receiving waters.